Fan death

-Fan death is a misconception that people have died as a result of running an electric fan in a closed room with no open windows.
-While the supposed mechanics of fan death are impossible given how electric fans operate, belief in fan death persisted to the mid-2000s in South Korea, and also to a lesser extent in Japan.
+Fan death is the misconception that people have died as a result of running an electric fan in a closed room with no open windows.
+While the supposed mechanics of fan death are impossible given how electric fans operate, large belief in fan death persisted until the mid-2000s in South Korea and, to a lesser extent, Japan.

 Origins of the belief

-Where the idea came from is unclear, but fears about electric fans date back to their introduction to Korea, with stories dating to the 1920s and 1930s warning of the risks of nausea, asphyxiation, and facial paralysis from the new technology.
+It is unclear how the myth originated, but fears about electric fans date back to their introduction to Korea, with stories warning of the risks of nausea, asphyxiation, and facial paralysis from the new technology since the 1920s and 1930s.

-One conspiracy theory is that the South Korean government created or perpetuated the myth as propaganda to curb the energy consumption of South Korean households during the 1970s energy crisis, but Slate reports that the myth is much older than that—probably as far back as the introduction of electric fans in Korea, and cites a 1927 article about "Strange Harm from Electric Fans".
+One conspiracy theory is that the South Korean government created or perpetuated the myth as propaganda to curb the energy consumption of South Korean households during the 1970s energy crisis.
+However, Slate disputes this theory by noting that the myth likely predates the energy crisis by several decades, citing a 1927 article about "Strange Harm from Electric Fans".

-Proposed explanations
+Proposed explanation

-Hyperthermia (heat stress)

-Air movement will increase sweat evaporation, which cools the body.
-But in extreme heat and high humidity, sweat evaporation becomes ineffective, so the heat stress placed on the body increases, potentially speeding the onset of heat exhaustion and other detrimental conditions: The American Environmental Protection Agency (EPA) discourages people from using fans in closed rooms without ventilation when the heat index (a combination of temperature and humidity) is above 32 °C (89.6 °F).
-The EPA does, however, approve of using a fan if a window is open and it is cooler outside, or in a closed room when the heat index is lower.

-Hypothermia

-Hypothermia is abnormally low body temperature caused by inadequate thermoregulation.
-As the metabolism slows down at night, one becomes more sensitive to temperature, and thus supposedly more prone to hypothermia.
-Most at risk would be someone in frail health over an extended period of time.
-Investigative autopsies of purported fan death victims showed that issues like heart problems and alcoholism may have been exacerbated by the temperature drop, thus allowing the victims to succumb to that illness more easily.

-Asphyxiation

 It is alleged that fans may cause asphyxiation by oxygen displacement and carbon dioxide intoxication.
 In the process of human respiration, inhaled fresh air is exhaled with a lower concentration of oxygen gas (O_{2}) and higher concentration of carbon dioxide gas (CO_{2}), causing a gradual reduction of O_{2} and buildup of CO_{2} in a completely unventilated room.

-However, this is true of any room without ventilation, and a running fan will not greatly improve or worsen the problem, except in zero-gravity environments where exhaled air tends to form a bubble around astronauts' heads instead of dispersing normally.
+However, that gradual reduction of O_{2} and buildup of CO_{2} occurs in any room without ventilation due to respiration, and a running fan will not meaningfully worsen or improve the problem, except in zero-G environments where exhaled air tends to form a bubble around astronauts' heads instead of dispersing normally.